mui/mui-x/docs/src/pages/components/data-grid/pagination/pagination.md

 - `onPageChange`: Callback fired after a new page has been displayed.
 - `onPageSizeChange`: Callback fired after the page size was changed.

-Below is an example on how you can reset the page using the imperative `setPage` method.
+Below is an example of how you can reset the page using the imperative `setPage` method.

 {{"demo": "pages/components/data-grid/pagination/ApiRefPaginationGrid.js"}}